 - Physical Therapy- Pelvic floor muscle therapy

-- Interstim – The therapy uses a small, implanted medical device to send mild electrical pulses to a nerve located just above the tailbone.
+- Interstim Therapy – The therapy uses a small, implanted medical device to send mild electrical pulses to a nerve located just above the tailbone.
 This nerve, called the sacral nerve, controls the bladder and surrounding muscles that manage urinary function.
 The electrical stimulation may eliminate or reduce bladder control symptoms.
 Interstim therapy does not treat symptoms of stress incontinence.

 Stress Urinary Incontinence